 Ezekiel 4:6 "After you have finished this, lie down again, this time on your right side, and bear the sin of the house of Judah.
 I have assigned you 40 days, a day for each year."Now if 2520 years are added to 607 B.C.E. you will arrive at the year 1914.

-I think you will agree that this year is significant as it was the start of WW1 and is completely in line with what Jesus said to expect when he would again be present in Matthew chapter 24.
+I think you will agree that this year is significant as it was the start of WW1 and is completely in line with what Jesus said to expect during the end of the age in Matthew chapter 24.

 Matthew 24:6 "You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
 7Nation will rise against nation, and kingdom against kingdom.
 There will be famines and earthquakes in various places."This calculation is not anything new.

 To the best of my own knowledge it was undertaken almost 100 years ago by some very serious bible students.

 I have used this knowledge to look for the extraordinary manifestation of lightning which we should expect immediately before Jesus coming to power as a king.
 (Luke 10:18)

 The discovery made in the following blog link makes the calculation above, incontrovertable:

 Search for biblical lightning which should be immediately prior to 1914